viamrobotics/docs/docs/services/navigation/_index.md

     In other words, designate the origin of the base as `(0,0,0)`, and measure the distance the sensor is *translated*, or, *displaced*, from that point, to obtain the coordinates of the **Translation**.

-    See [the Frame System Service](/services/frame-system/#configuration) for more information, and [Viam's Internals](/internals/orientation-vector/) for a detailed guide on conducting this measurement.
+    See [the Frame System Service](/services/frame-system/#configuration) for more information, and [the Viam Internals](/internals/orientation-vector/) for a detailed guide on conducting this measurement.

-Then, to calibrate your Frame System for the most accurate autonomous GPS navigation with the Navigation Service:
+Then, to calibrate your frame system for the most accurate autonomous GPS navigation with the Navigation Service:

-- After configuring your robot, navigate to the **Control** page and select the card matching the name of your Navigation Service.
+- After configuring your robot, navigate to the **Control** page and select the card matching the name of your navigation service.
 - Monitor the readings displayed on the card, and verify that the compass or orientation readings from the movement sensor report `0` when the base is facing north.
 - If you cannot verify this:
   - Navigate back to your robot's **Config** page.
   Scroll to the card with the name of your base.
   Adjust the **Orientation** of the frame to compensate for the mismatch.
   - Navigate back to the Navigation card on your **Control** page, and confirm that the compass or orientation readings from the movement sensor now report `0` when the base is facing north, confirming that you've successfully calibrated your base to be oriented accurately within the Frame System.
   - If you cannot verify this, repeat as necessary.